 Chaplain Michael Vosburg

 For 33 years Mike Vosburg had a successful career as an Executive Chef, after which he founded and ran his own successful business for a decade (Ice Sculptures Unlimited).
-Mike is a graduate of the Faith Landmarks Bible Institute’s 3-year ministry preparation program, is ordained through the Faith Landmark Ministerial Fellowship, is the founder of his own iChoose Ministries, Inc., and (after having served for a long time as a faithful religious volunteer) now serves as a part-time chaplain at Greensville Correctional Center.
+Mike is a graduate of the Faith Landmarks Bible Institute’s 3-year ministry preparation program, is ordained through the Faith Landmark Ministerial Fellowship, is the founder of his own iChoose Ministries, Inc., and (after having served for a long time as a faithful religious volunteer) served as a part-time chaplain at Greensville Correctional Center.
+As of May 1, 2018, Chaplain Vosburg transfers to Deerfield Correctional Center.

 Chaplain Michael Vosburg believes in following his heart.
 Always seeing potential and passionate by nature, when he became a Christian, he decided that he would follow that heart into Christian service.
 A newer chaplain with GraceInside, just starting in May of 2014, Chaplain Vosburg had volunteered at the S1 community he now serves for more than five years.
 At Greensville Correctional Center, a level 3 facility, three separate prison buildings occupy the compound, labeled S1, S2 and S3.
 The assignment to serve S1 also includes a level 1 work center outside the gates.